The Shifting Ecologies of Self

 Scabbard

-The complex grain of the burl mirrors the folds of the vulva, arising as the tree heals from stress or injury.
-In parallel, the vulva and womb serve as sites of healing, development, and adaptation.
 Scabbard thus stands as a symbol rich in metaphor, representing resilience emerging from adversity and the dynamics of power.
-The name evokes the memory of weaponry, alluding to historical contexts where feminine identity has been framed in relation to the masculine.
+The name evokes the memory of weaponry, alluding to historical contexts where feminine identity has been framed by what it holds for the masculine.

 Lilith